Destaq/chess-graph/README.md

   - The `download_format` argument.
 Set to the string 'png' by default.
 Change it to the string of the file type you want the download to be in. `chess_graph.graph(..., download_format = 'jpeg')`

   - The `download_name` argument.
 The name of the figure that will be downloaded.
 Set to be fig1 by default, meaning that files downloaded will be downloaded as fig1.png.
 See above.

-### Prerequisites
-- Runs in Python 3, must have Python 3 installed
-- Requires Plotly and Python-Chess
-- To run as PyPI module, have this projects PyPI package installed

-You can install Plotly and Python-Chess using PyPi, as long as you are an admin user on your device.
-To do so, simply type `pip install plotly` and `pip install python-chess` into your terminal.

-If you would like to simply run this code from Python IDE, then type `pip install chess-graph` (make sure you have the other modules installed as well).

 ### Downloading
 Downloading *is* an option, although to download in some formats you need to install extra libraries.